Different stances for different Styles

-Different stances for differest styles.
-While officially we say each Martial Style has its own set of stances with its respective names, in wider terms we can list six basic stances.
-Although the exact look of your arms and hands may differ according to the style you are practicing, in the end it’s the efficiency of that particular stance that you want to benefit from, so please consider the following stances as a guide, as they are inspired by the Shaolin legacy, which is considered the mother of all Martial Arts.
+While officially we can say each Martial Style has its own set of basic stances with their own name, in wider terms we can list six basic stances.
+Although your arms and hands posture may differ according to the style you are practicing, in the end it’s the efficiency given by that particular stance that counts.

 - Basic stances train your mind, not only your muscles: win over your mind to keep your stance low for more than a minute!

-– Basic stances improve your stretching and mobility, so the lower you go, the better it is.
+- Basic stances improve your stretching and flexibility, so the lower you go, the better it is.

 - Basic stances educate your brain to symmetry and balance: even your toes will be involved in keep that position unmovable.

-– Basic stances help you coordinate breathing whilst helping you hold them lower and longer.
+- Basic stances help you coordinate breathing while helping you hold them lower and longer.

 - Basic stances will make you realize how tense you are on shoulders and arms.

-Training basic stances regularly, best in a set, will make your legs stronger, bigger, and extremely versatile.
+Training Basic Stances regularly, better if you train them in sequence like in the above video, will make your legs stronger, bigger, and extremely versatile.
 Don’t forget to stretch deeply and perform dynamic gestures in order for your muscles to maintain their level of speed and flexibility.

-Our best tip: alternate basic stances training with cycling, hiking on mountains, running and jumping, and forget that leg press machine…
+Alternate basic stances training with cycling, hiking, running and jumping, and forget that leg press machine…